movementlabsxyz/MIP/MD/md-38/README.md

 **User Journey**: Developers can use **modules from the Movement SDK** to achieve the approaches presented in Appendix A1 and similar.

 **Justification**: Developers need a clear understanding of how to use the Movement SDK to achieve the approaches presented in Appendix A1 and similar.
-This allows developers to build networks using the Atomic Bridge and Fast Finality Settlement with a fixed token supply more easily.
+This allows developers to build networks using the Native Bridge and Fast Finality Settlement with a fixed token supply more easily.

-### D4: Provide Guides and Software for Genesis Procedures and Initial Conditions of L1 and L2 Networks Using the Atomic Bridge and Fast Finality Settlement
+### D4: Provide Guides and Software for Genesis Procedures and Initial Conditions of L1 and L2 Networks Using the Native Bridge and Fast Finality Settlement

-**User Journey**: Developers can use guides and software from the Movement SDK to understand how to set up the **initial conditions of L1 and L2 networks** using the Atomic Bridge and Fast Finality Settlement.
+**User Journey**: Developers can use guides and software from the Movement SDK to understand how to set up the **initial conditions of L1 and L2 networks** using the Native Bridge and Fast Finality Settlement.

-**Justification**: Developers need a clear understanding of how to set up the initial conditions of L1 and L2 networks using the Atomic Bridge and Fast Finality Settlement.
-This allows developers to build networks using the Atomic Bridge and Fast Finality Settlement with a fixed token supply more easily.
+**Justification**: Developers need a clear understanding of how to set up the initial conditions of L1 and L2 networks using the Native Bridge and Fast Finality Settlement.
+This allows developers to build networks using the Native Bridge and Fast Finality Settlement with a fixed token supply more easily.
 For example, one possible usage approach could be to generate an initial supply on the L1 and run a privileged bridge and voucher swap exchange to the L2 such that overall circulation is grounded in the L1 mint.

 ### D5: Provide and Argument Agains the Need to Resolve AB-FFS Fixed Supply Concerns